-CEH is a public-sector research centre and part of the Natural Environment Research Council (NERC).
+CEH is a public-sector research centre and part of UK Research and Innovation's Natural Environment Research Council (UKRI NERC)*.
 NERC and CEH have been working with Government to consider the future Governance, Responsibilities and Ownership arrangements.
 The Minister of State for Universities, Science, Research and Innovation agreed that plans for CEH to become an independent research institute (company listed by guarantee with charitable status) should move into preparation.
 In the meantime, CEH will continue to deliver its world-class science as part of NERC.

 CEH management and infrastructure